 I moved to Chicago in 1964 and received W9NEC, where I was sporadically active from a small city lot between 1976 and 1986.
 During my first years in Chicago, I worked briefly for Motorola, then taught for five years at DeVry.
 In 1987, I bought a home on a lot large enough to hold a full size 80M dipole, but was inactive until 2003 when I erected a few trap dipoles and put an FT-100 D in my Volvo.

 I've always enjoyed contesting, and over the past few years, I've been gradually putting together a station that will allow me to be more competitive.
-For contesting, I use a two FT1000MPs and a TenTec Titan.
-At other times, I choose between a TS-850 and an Elecraft K2/100 for the HF bands.
-For VHF and UHF, I use an IC-746, FT736R, and Elecraft 220 Transverter (the last two with amplifiers to hit 100 watts output).
-Since I'm several hundred feet down the western side of a big ridge, working east is a challenge, especially on VHF.
-As a result, I'm not nearly as active on VHF from home as I was in Chicago.
-Here in Santa Cruz, my antennas are all wires hung in trees.
-But they're BIG trees, so most of the antennas are up 100 ft or more!
+For contesting, I use two K3s and two TenTec Titan 425s.
+I'm on the wrong side of the ridge here in the Santa Cruz Mountains to do much VHF and UHF, but I am on 6M using the HF antennas.
+Since I'm several hundred feet down the western side of a big ridge, working east is a challenge, especially on VHF.Here in Santa Cruz, I have wires for 160, 80, and 40M, a 3-element SteppIR, at up at least 100 ft.
 And I need that height to get over the ridge to the northeast, east and southeast.
-I haven't given up on VHF and UHF from home, and hope to have antennas up for these bands within a year or so.

 I've also done some recording of live jazz for broadcast and my own personal enjoyment.
 One of those recordings, Carmen McRae live at Ratsos in 1976, was issued a few years ago by Hitchcock Media and received 4.5 stars from Downbeat. http://www.hitchcock-media.com